Skip to main content

 Yes—NYC DEP and local rules aim to prevent sediment discharge to the street and storm drains.
 Keep stockpiles covered or contained, use silt socks or fencing, stabilize disturbed soil quickly, and avoid placing fill that will wash into the curb or catch basins.
 For larger sites or anything near watercourses, consult DEP guidance or 311 to confirm whether erosion and sediment controls or permits are needed.

-Need help with fill dirt delivery in Long Island City?
+Ready for fill dirt in Long Island City?